aws/sagemaker-python-sdk/README.rst

 All of the estimators can be used with SageMaker Automatic Model Tuning, which performs hyperparameter tuning jobs.
 A hyperparameter tuning job runs multiple training jobs that differ by the values of their hyperparameters to find the best training job.
+It then chooses the hyperparameter values that result in a model that performs the best, as measured by a metric that you choose.
+If you're not using an Amazon ML algorithm, then the metric is defined by a regular expression (regex) you provide for going through the training job's logs.
+You can read more about SageMaker Automatic Model Tuning in the `AWS documentation <https://docs.aws.amazon.com/sagemaker/latest/dg/automatic-model-tuning.html>`__.

 The SageMaker Python SDK contains a ``HyperparameterTuner`` class for creating and interacting with hyperparameter training jobs.
-You can read more about SageMaker Automatic Model Tuning in the `AWS documentation <https://docs.aws.amazon.com/sagemaker/latest/dg/automatic-model-tuning.html>`__.

-Here is a basic example of how to use ``HyperparameterTuner`` to start tuning jobs instead of using an estimator to start training jobs:
+Here is a basic example of how to use it:

 .. code:: python